adiraj297/movies-hub/README.md

 1. Get all movies
 - Method: GET
 - Path: ```/api/movies```

 2. Get movie data by movieId
 - Method: GET
 - Path: ```/api/movies/{movieId}```
+- Note: This route is currently not functioning as intended as the external API this flow depends on is being deprecated.
+However, I have still decided to keep it as part of this project as it showcases how external API calls can be done.

 3. Get reviews for a movie
 - Method: GET